Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Mei 2025 11.33.22 UTC
+- WIB: Rabu, 14 Mei 2025 12.29.37 UTC
-- WITA: Rabu, 14 Mei 2025 12.33.22 UTC
+- WITA: Rabu, 14 Mei 2025 13.29.37 UTC
-- WIT: Rabu, 14 Mei 2025 13.33.22 UTC
+- WIT: Rabu, 14 Mei 2025 14.29.37 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: success
+Kategori: friendship